AdaCore/training_material/courses/fundamentals_of_ada/135_visibility.rst

    - Can make it difficult for others to understand code

 * :ada:`use all type` clauses are more likely in practice than :ada:`use type` clauses

-   - Only available in Ada 2012 and later

 * :ada:`Renames` allow us to alias entities to make code easier to read